Chart Color Schemes

 Karoonda - Lameroo hosts an older demographic, ranking in the top quartile nationwide

-Karoonda - Lameroo has a median age of 46, close to Rest of SA's figure of 47 and above the national average of 38.
-The 45-54 age group is strongly represented at 12.5%, compared to Rest of SA's figure, while the 65-74 cohort is less prevalent at 12.3%.
-Post-2021 Census, the 75-84 age group grew from 7.5% to 9.6%, and the 15-24 cohort increased from 8.9% to 10.5%.
-Conversely, the 5-14 cohort declined from 12.1% to 10.6%, and the 65-74 group dropped from 13.8% to 12.3%.
-By 2041, demographic modeling suggests Karoonda - Lameroo's age profile will change significantly.
-The 85+ age cohort is projected to increase markedly, expanding by 92 people (97%) from 94 to 187.
-Notably, the combined 65+ age groups are expected to account for 61% of total population growth, reflecting the area's aging demographic profile.
+Karoonda - Lameroo has a median age of 46, which is close to Rest of SA's figure of 47 and well above Australia's national average of 38 years.
+The 45-54 age group constitutes 12.5% of the population in Karoonda - Lameroo, higher than Rest of SA's percentage, while the 65-74 cohort makes up 12.3%, slightly lower compared to Rest of SA.
+According to the Census conducted on 28 August 2021, the 75-84 age group has grown from 7.5% to 9.6% of the population, and the 15-24 cohort increased from 8.9% to 10.5%.
+Conversely, the 5-14 cohort declined from 12.1% to 10.6%, and the 65-74 group decreased from 13.8% to 12.3%.
+By 2041, demographic modeling suggests significant changes in Karoonda - Lameroo's age profile.
+The 85+ age cohort is projected to increase markedly, growing by 92 people (97%) from 94 to 187.
+Notably, the combined 65+ age groups will account for 61% of total population growth, reflecting the area's aging demographic trend.
 Conversely, population declines are projected for the 0-4 and 25-34 cohorts.